Approximation algorithms for the MAXSPACE advertisement problem: Introduction

 Let~$\Pi$ be a maximization problem.
-A family of algorithms~$\{H_\varepsilon\}$ is a \textit{Polynomial-Time Approximation Scheme} (PTAS) for~$\Pi$ if, for every constant~${\varepsilon > 0}$,~$H_\varepsilon$ is a~$(1-\varepsilon)$-approximation for~$\Pi$~\citep{vazirani2013approximation}.
+A family of algorithms~$\{H_\varepsilon\}$ is a \textit{Polynomial-Time Approximation Scheme}~(PTAS) for~$\Pi$ if, for every constant~${\varepsilon > 0}$,~$H_\varepsilon$ is a~$(1-\varepsilon)$-approximation for~$\Pi$~\citep{vazirani2013approximation}.
 A~\textit{Fully Polynomial-Time Approximation Scheme}~(FPTAS) is a PTAS whose running time is also polynomial in~$1/\varepsilon$.
-In this work, we present a~PTAS to MAXSPACE-RD when the number of slots is constant.
-This approximation factor is the best one can expect since MAXSPACE is NP-hard even when the number of slots is~$2$~\citep{adler2002scheduling, dawande2003performance}.
-We also present a~$1/9$-approximation algorithm for MAXSPACE-R.
+Notice that MAXSPACE does not admit an FPTAS even for~${K = 2}$, since it generalizes the \textit{Multiple Subset Sum Problem} with identical capacities~(MSSP-I), which does not admit an FPTAS even for~${K = 2}$~\citep{kellerer2004introduction}.

+In a previously published conference paper~\citep{da2019polynomial}, we proposed a PTAS for MAXSPACE-RD with bounded~$K$, which is the particular case of MAXSPACE-RDV where $v_i = s_i$ for every ad~$A_i$.
+We improve this result, using a different technique, by presenting a PTAS for MAXSPACE-RDV\@.
+We also present a~$1/9$-approximation algorithm for MAXSPACE-R (where $K$ is not necessarily bounded by a constant).

+In the $1/9$-approximation to MAXSPACE-R, we divide the ads into large, medium, and small.
+We create an optimal and polynomial dynamic programming algorithm for large ads based on the classic dynamic programming for the Knapsack Problem~\citep{kellerer2004introduction}, and we use algorithms based on the best-fit heuristic to allocate medium and small ads.
+We also execute a step based on a local search for small ads to relocate them between slots when possible.
+As our problem has release dates, we cannot use the area bounds as in previous works for MAXSPACE since an optimal solution does not necessarily have a good slot fullness.
+Thus, it is necessary to compare the algorithm solution with the ads' allocation in an optimal solution to show the approximation factors.

+In the PTAS for MAXSPACE-RDV, since the number of slots is bounded by a constant, we enumerate the most valuable ads on the solution and all possible solutions involving these ads in polynomial time.
+To schedule the other ads, we use a linear program algorithm to obtain a relaxed allocation of ads to slots.
+We give an algorithm that rounds off the fractional assignment, showing that the losses are small.
+This algorithm is inspired by the approximation scheme presented by \citet{frieze1984approximation} for the $m$-dimensional knapsack problem.
+However, in MAXSPACE, the ads have copies; thus, assigning and rounding the less valuable advertisements requires different and more elaborate techniques.
+We hope these strategies can be adapted to similar packing problems, specifically with release dates and/or deadlines.

-In Section~\ref{sec:1/9approx}, we present a~$1/9$-approximation algorithm for MAXSPACE-R, and in Section~\ref{sec:ptasrd}, we present a PTAS for MAXSPACE-RD with a constant number of slots.
+In Section~\ref{sec:1/9approx}, we present a~$1/9$-approximation algorithm for MAXSPACE-R, and in Section~\ref{sec:ptasrd}, we present a PTAS for MAXSPACE-RDV with a constant number of slots.
 In Section~\ref{sec:con}, we discuss the results and future works.